aws-samples/fis-template-library/jenkins-pipeline-integration/README.md

   * **CREDENTIAL_ID** - specify the credential id you added in Step B 5 above.

 Note: Install the [Pipeline Utility Steps](https://www.jenkins.io/doc/pipeline/steps/pipeline-utility-steps/) plugin if you do not already have that.

+## Security

+See [CONTRIBUTING](../CONTRIBUTING.md#security-issue-notifications) for more information.

+## License

+This library is licensed under the MIT-0 License.
+See the LICENSE file.